franciscop/umbrella/Contributing.md

 # Contributing

-> Please use the branch "2" for changes/new features until this notice is removed

 Thanks for contributing!
 Developing Umbrella is quite easy:

 1. Clone the repository
-`git clone git://github.com/umbrellajs/umbrella.git/ umbrellajs && cd ./umbrellajs`
+`git clone git://github.com/umbrellajs/umbrella.git/ && cd ./umbrella`
 1. Install the dependencies
 `npm install`
 1. Install grunt if you didn't have it